-The world’s oldest Rosicrucian Temple in St. Mary’s Church, Warwick
+The world’s oldest Rosicrucian Temple in St Mary’s

-The Anglican church of St. Mary’s Warwick, is the only Christian church in the world which contains both a Masonic pulpit and a Rosicrucian Temple, built by a man widely believed to have been the first English grandmaster of the Rosicrucians.
+St. Mary’s also has the extraordinary distinction of being, the only Christian church in the world which contains both a Masonic pulpit and a Masonic Temple, built by a man widely believed to have been the first English grand master of the Rosicrucians.
 The pulpit is heavily carved with many Masonic symbols and a carved dedication:

-St. Mary’s is a Mecca for Freemasons and the strong links between them and the ancient church is commemorated by the pulpit which the Warwickshire Lodges presented to the church in 1897.
+St. Mary’s Church, Warwick, is the "Mother Church" of all Freemasons worldwide.
+It is a Mecca for Freemasons and the strong links between them and the ancient church is commemorated by the pulpit which the Warwickshire Lodges presented to the church in 1897.
 The Masonic links with St. Mary’s Church go back to the early part of the 18th century.
 In 1728, a Masonic lodge was constituted in Warwick and the first Master was the Reverend Greenwood, the Vicar of the Church.

 Warwickshire Freemasons have a fine reputation in the County for their stalwart charitable works (all self funded).
 They have a long history of processing through the streets of Warwick to St. Mary’s wearing full regalia.
 They march in procession to the Church from Alderson House in the High Street.

-Revd.
-Roberts acknowledged that ‘such things are never straightforward because novels such as The Da Vinci Code have transformed how many people perceive the nature of the Church’.
+"Fulke Greville's monument ... such things are never straightforward because novels such as The Da Vinci Code have transformed how many people perceive the nature of the Church".

 His reference to The Da Vinci Code was prompted by press interest in Fulke Greville, Lord Brooke’s, Rosicrucian Temple, built in 1618 in the Chapter House of St. Mary’s.